Tom Hoefling

 Thomas Conrad Hoefling (born December 20, 1960) is an American activist and politician, who was the founder and national chairman of America's Party.
 Hoefling was the party's 2012 and 2016 presidential nominee, after seeking the nomination of the Constitution and American Independent parties.
 Currently a member of the Republican Party, Hoefling has served as political director for Alan Keyes' political group America's Revival and as a representative for the American Conservative Coalition.

 Career

 Presidential campaigns (2012, 2016)

-In August 2012, the ballot-qualified American Independent Party nominated Hoefling for President.
+In August 2012, the ballot-qualified American Independent Party nominated Hoefling as its candidate for president of the U.S.

 Hoefling was on the ballot in California, Colorado, and Florida.
-He was also filed as a qualified write-in candidate in Alaska, Connecticut, Delaware, Illinois, Indiana, Kentucky, Michigan, Montana, Ohio, Texas, and West Virginia.
-Hoefling received 40,624 votes in the general election, or 0.03%, coming in 8th place nationally out of 27 candidates who were on the ballot in at least one state.
+He was filed as a qualified write-in candidate in Alaska, Connecticut, Delaware, Illinois, Indiana, Kentucky, Michigan, Montana, Ohio, Texas, and West Virginia.
+Hoefling received 40,624 votes in the general election, or 0.03%, coming in eighth place nationally out of 27 candidates who were on the ballot in at least one state.

+2020

+Hoefling appeared on the ballot in Maryland for the 2020 United States presidential election.
+During the 2020 election, Hoefling received attention when The Salt Lake Tribune compared his campaign to Kanye West's 2020 effort to appear on the ballot in Utah, as Hoefling centered his campaign against "the abortion holocaust" and describing himself as a "no compromise" pro-life candidate.

 Iowa gubernatorial campaign (2013)

-In December 2013, Hoefling announced his bid for the Republican nomination for Governor of Iowa in the 2014 election.
+In December 2013, Hoefling announced his bid for the Republican nomination for governor of Iowa in the 2014 election.
 He lost the nomination to incumbent Republican Governor Terry Branstad.

+Positions

+Donald Trump

+Hoefling has vehemently denounced Donald Trump and Trumpist Republicans due to their involvement in the January 6 United States Capitol attack, comparing Trump to tyrants such as King George III and calling him "the exact opposite of George Washington."
+Hoefling stated that Joe Biden "clearly" beat Trump in the 2020 United States Presidential election and called on the United States Senate to convict Donald Trump and bar him from ever holding public office again.
+Prior to this Hoefling supported the Second impeachment of Donald Trump and called for the immediate removal of Trump from public office.
+Before this in 2019 Hoefling attacked Trump for making border security a dirty topic preventing any meaningful attempts to secure the U.S.-Mexico border.